 If a blood clot suddenly blocks the vein, a drug that dissolves clots (such as tissue plasminogen activator) is sometimes used.
 The effectiveness of this treatment (called thrombolysis) is unclear.

-If the disorder develops gradually, an anticoagulant, such as heparin, is sometimes used long term to help prevent clots from recurring or enlarging.
+If the disorder develops gradually, an anticoagulant, such as heparin, is sometimes used over the long term to help prevent clots from recurring or enlarging.
 Anticoagulants do not dissolve existing clots.

 In newborns and children, the cause (usually an infected umbilical cord or acute appendicitis) is treated.

 Problems caused by portal hypertension are also treated.
-Bleeding from varicose veins in the esophagus can be stopped using several techniques (see see Treatment):
+Bleeding from varicose veins in the esophagus can be stopped using several techniques (see Treatment):

 Last full review/revision December 2013 by Nicholas T. Orfanidis, MD